awsdocs/amazon-ec2-user-guide/doc_source/vpc-migrate.md

 + **Configure your web servers**: Your web servers will have the same configuration settings as your instances in EC2\-Classic\.
 For example, if you configured your web servers to use the database in EC2\-Classic, update your web servers' configuration settings to point to your new database instance\.
 **Note**
 By default, instances launched into a nondefault subnet are not assigned a public IP address, unless you specify otherwise at launch\.
 Your new database server might not have a public IP address\.
 In this case, you can update your web servers' configuration file to use your new database server's private DNS name\.
 Instances in the same VPC can communicate with each other via private IP address\.
 + **Migrate your Elastic IP addresses**: Disassociate your Elastic IP addresses from your web servers in EC2\-Classic, and then migrate them to a VPC\.
 After you've migrated them, you can associate them with your new web servers in your VPC\.
-For more information, see [Migrating an Elastic IP Address from EC2\-Classic](ec2-classic-platform.md#migrating-eip)\.
+For more information, see [Migrate an Elastic IP Address from EC2\-Classic](ec2-classic-platform.md#migrating-eip)\.
 + **Create a new load balancer**: To continue using Elastic Load Balancing to load balance the traffic to your instances, make sure you understand the various ways to configure your load balancer in VPC\.
 For more information, see the [Elastic Load Balancing User Guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/)\.
 + **Update your DNS records**: After you've set up your load balancer in your public subnet, verify that your `www.garden.example.com` domain points to your new load balancer\.
 To do this, update your DNS records and your alias record set in Route 53\.
 For more information about using Route 53, see [Getting Started with Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/getting-started.html)\.
 + **Shut down your EC2\-Classic resources**: After you've verified that your web application is working from within the VPC architecture, you can shut down your EC2\-Classic resources to stop incurring charges for them\.